 VAT is not charged on Export shipments, therefore, proof of export is required for HMRC audit purposes.

 This is OK to do as the export declaration to UK customs does allow for this.
-The only issue from the commercial point of view is the exchange rate as fluctuations can result in reduced profitability.
+The only issue from a commercial point of view is the exchange rate as fluctuations can result in reduced profitability.

-Also, receiving payments in US Dollars into your bank can carry charges, which again may affect the profitability of the transaction.
+Also, receiving payments in US dollars into your bank can carry charges, which again may affect the profitability of the transaction.

 For all Incoterms, a good rule is to write the Incoterms as follows: